Why Your Employee Engagement Platform Needs to Be Emotionally Intelligent

-Many are facing the challenge of maintaining a positive work culture in the context of our part-virtual/part-physical, increasingly distributed workplaces of today, through the use of an employee engagement platform of some kind.
+Most companies & organizations are meeting the challenge of maintaining a positive work culture in the context of our hybrid & increasingly distributed workplaces of today, through the use of an employee communication platform of some kind.
 This calls for us to extend our Emotional Intelligence beyond the realms of the individual to the ‘collective’ at times, if we are to properly understand current employee experience.

-While your workforce is made up of an array of individual employees each with their own talents, when it comes to thinking about their emotions, there is clear benefit to be gained from considering them as a collective.
-If we combine this with an awareness of the phenomenon that is Emotional Contagion, we can arm ourselves with some actionable understanding about how best to meet our happy workforce challenge.
+While your workforce is made up of an array of individual employees each with their own talents, when it comes to thinking about their emotions, there is a clear benefit to be gained from considering them as a collective.
+If we combine this with an awareness of the phenomenon known as Emotional Contagion, we can arm ourselves with some actionable understanding of how best to meet our positive & happy workforce challenge.

 When a person unconsciously mirrors someone else’s expression of emotion, what ever the emotion and how ever it is expressed, they themselves are infused with a similar feeling, which leads to emotional convergence.